Azure/connectthedots/readme.md

 All the device code included in this project, or submitted for inclusion, must conform to the JSON format requirement above.

 ### Devices and Gateway ###
 ConnectTheDots provides a Multi-protocol Gateway to collect data from devices that cannot, or should not, target the cloud directly.
-The Gateway code is tested on Mono for Linux and on the .NET Framework on Windows.
-It is located at in the source tree under [Devices/Gateways/GatewayService](Devices/Gateways/GatewayService/), and is a simple system service.
+The Gateway code is tested on Mono for Linux and on the .NET Framework on Windows and is located in the source tree under [Devices/Gateways/GatewayService](Devices/Gateways/GatewayService/), and is a simple system service.

 To send data from a device to a gateway, you can just use the same exact data format and a device protocol adapter to implement any transport of your choice.
 The device protocol adapter is an assembly that implements the DeviceAdapterAbstract type to collect data from the device and enqueue them to the gateway for upload to the cloud.
 The Gateway automatically loads the device adapters from the Gateway binary directory, so deployment is extremely simple.
 You can find some examples under [Devices/Gateways/GatewayService/DeviceAdapters](Devices/Gateways/GatewayService/DeviceAdapters), and the matching devices under  [Devices/GatewayConnectedDevices](Devices/GatewayConnectedDevices).